MoleculeHub/.github/profile/README.md

-## MoleculHub: Cheminformatics in Julia
+## MoleculeHub: Cheminformatics in Julia

 A collection of cheminformatics in Julia.